JannieI/canvas-workstation-V3/src/app/roadmap.md

     - General
         - look at use case: do we need a little pic / icon next to each bar (title, x, etc) to make it easier to recognise?
         - save config / style of stuff, say Title, X, etc so that graphs can look and feel the same.
+    - add url to open a web page

     - Title
         - can save and re-use style, ie graphs for Finance will then all look the same